Familiarize yourself with the elements of your roof and the language of roofing.

-Indicate in the contract when work is to begin and how long it is to take.
+Indicate in the contract when work will begin and how long it will take.

 Given frequent customer dissatisfaction with delays (as reflected in our

-customer survey findings), you will want to have the right to get out of
+customer survey findings), you should have the right to get out of a contract

-a contract and find another roofer if your original contractor proves too
+and find another roofer if your original contractor proves too slow.

-Spell out a fixed price for the work to be done and the formula for covering
+Spell out a fixed price for the work and a formula for covering contingencies.

-You should be able to get a binding contract at the price your company
+While you should be able to obtain a binding contract at the estimate price,

-that the required carpentry would be done on a "per foot" or a "time and
+state that required carpentry will be performed on a per foot or time

-materials" basis.
-You should be sure your contract states how charges will
+and materials basis.
+Make sure your contract states how charges will be

-Seek to pay for your work as late as you can, and indicate in the contract
+Pay for your work as late as possible; indicate payment schedule in the

-About half of the roofers we surveyed will allow you to pay nothing until
+About one-third of the roofers we surveyed allow customers to pay nothing

-your entire job is completed.
-Although companies have their standard policies
+until the entire job is completed.
+Although companies have standard policies

-on payment scheduling, most will bend to accommodate a customer with good
+on payment scheduling, most will alter them to accommodate customers with

-credit standing.
-In particular, never let your payments get ahead of the
+good credit standing.
+In particular, never let your payments get ahead

-completed work or pay in full until the job is completed.
-Press for enough
+of the completed work or pay in full until the job is completed.
+Press

-leeway in your payment schedule so that your house is likely to have to
+for enough leeway in your payment schedule so that final payment isnt

-Be sure that the contractor carries workers' compensation and general liability
+Make sure the contractor carries workers compensation and general liability

 Before you sign a contract, ask to see certificates of insurance.
 If the

-insurance documentation is not available at the time you wish to sign,
+insurance documentation is not available when you sign, write into the

-with certificates of workers' compensation insurance and personal liability
+of workers compensation insurance and personal liability and property

-and property damage insurance.
-Work is not to commence, and no payments
+damage insurance.
+Work is not to commence, and no payments are required,

-are required, before such certificates are provided."
-In addition, it's
+before such certificates are provided.
+In addition, write that you will

-Specify in the contract whether any subcontractors will be used and, if
+Specify in the contract whether subcontractors will be used and, if so,

-Say in the contract: "no subcontractors other than those listed are authorized
+Write in the contract: No subcontractors other than those listed are authorized

-Arrange to pay for work only after you have evidence that subcontractors
+Arrange to pay for work only after you receive evidence that subcontractors

 and suppliers have been paid.